 5. Stir every 5-10 minutes.

 6. Once finished, the beans should be split open, the rice very soft.
-If there is too much crunchiness, add a bit more water and cook until everything is at the desired consistency.
+If there is too much crunchiness, add a bit more water or broth and cook until everything is at the desired consistency.
 Stir every 5 minutes.

-7. After the cooking process is done, add the the sesame seed paste (or tahini), grated ginger, turmeric, fresh lime juice, chopped green onions, cilantro, black pepper and salt to taste.
+7. After the cooking process is done, add the the sesame seed paste (or tahini), grated ginger, turmeric, fresh lemon juice, chopped green onions, cilantro, black pepper and salt to taste.
 Stir together until everything is evenly mixed.

 8. Serve in a bowl, adding a sprinkle of coconut for a delicious finishing touch.